 Rose was starting to have growing suspicions about who that ‘other source’ was, and if she was right, she thought that she really might kill him.

 Her father’s reaction initially came across as a bit less awkward.
 The jump from her mother’s neat handwriting urging Rose to write home detailing how exactly she’d come to get involved with Scorpius to her father’s messy scrawl discussing the latest Quidditch results was a bit jarring, but she preferred the latter by far.

 In fact, her father seemed like he would quite like not to mention it at all.
-Despite the fact that they had presumably written because of this - her mother certainly hadn’t said anything about any other subject - her father spent almost a page talking about Quidditch, and only managed a brief comment saying that when they’d met him at the Potters’ the summer before, Scorpius had seemed like a decent enough kid for a Malfoy and a Slytherin.
+Despite the fact that they had presumably written because of this - her mother certainly hadn’t said anything about any other subject - her father spent almost half a page talking about Quidditch, and only managed a brief comment saying that when they’d met him at the Potters’ in the years since the three had started at Hogwarts, Scorpius had seemed like a decent enough kid for a Malfoy and a Slytherin.

 There was an implicit suggestion that that wasn’t saying much, but still, at least he didn’t want details.
 She suspected that the fewer details he had, the happier he’d probably be.

 On her second read through, however, she caught a little note that father had scrawled on the bottom of the parchment: “But we’ll see what he’s really like once I ask around.”

 Rose had no idea what ‘ask around’ meant, but she was fairly sure that it would be embarrassing.

 Once she was satisfied that there was nothing else in the letter that she’d managed to miss, she hopped out of bed and made her way down the stairs.
 The Common Room wasn’t especially crowded yet, but she did see James sitting with Lily by the windows, and she hurried across the room.